 “We do expect this to be a matter of very significant liability, and there are others to come that will also reflect the same quantum of damages,” Schneiderman said in an interview with Bloomberg Television.
 “We’re looking at tens of billions of dollars, not just by one institution, but by quite a few.”

-The top five issuers of mortgage securities without government backing in 2006 included Bank of America (BAC) Corp.’s Countrywide Financial unit, Bear Stearns and Washington Mutual, also since acquired by JPMorgan, according to trade publication Inside MBS & ABS.
+The top five issuers of mortgage securities without government backing in 2006 included Bank of America (BAC:US) Corp.’s Countrywide Financial unit, Bear Stearns and Washington Mutual, also since acquired by JPMorgan, according to trade publication Inside MBS & ABS.

 A Credit Suisse Group AG (CSGN) unit was sued yesterday by a national credit union regulator that accused the bank of selling faulty mortgage-backed securities to three credit unions, causing them to collapse.

 Credit Suisse Securities misrepresented the securities’ risks, leading the credit unions to believe there was little chance of losing money when they bought $715 million worth of them, the National Credit Union Administration said in a complaint filed in federal court in Kansas City, Kansas.